naolatam/B1-infrastructure-project/README.md

 ### Domain Name

 For this project, we own the `infra.doomoon.fr` subdomain.
 We have full administrative access, allowing us to create and manage unlimited subdomains under it.
 This flexibility enables us to allocate specific subdomains for different services or applications as needed, ensuring a clean and organized structure for external access.
+We use `blog.infra.doomoon.fr` on this documentation for hosting a WordPress website.

 ---